Urban climatology

-Urban climatology is the study of urban climate.
-It is a branch of climatology that concerns interactions between urban areas and the atmosphere, the effects they have on one another, and the varying spatial and temporal scales at which these processes (and responses) occur.
+Urban climatology is the scientific study of the interactions between urban environments and the atmosphere.
+It examines how cities modify local and regional climate through processes such as the urban heat island effect, altered wind flows, and changes in energy and moisture exchanges.
+The field is strongly linked to research on climate change, since urban areas are major sources of greenhouse gas emissions and are especially vulnerable to rising temperatures and extreme weather events.

+The discipline has its origins in the early nineteenth century with the work of Luke Howard, who documented systematic differences between urban and rural temperatures.
+It developed further in the twentieth century through advances in meteorological observation, remote sensing, and numerical modelling.
+Researchers have since identified key components of the urban atmosphere, including the urban canopy layer, the zone between the ground and average building height, and the urban boundary layer, which extends above and is influenced by the integrated exchanges of heat, moisture, and momentum from the city surface.

+Contemporary urban climatology addresses both fundamental processes and applied challenges.
+It investigates how land use, building form, and vegetation influence local meteorological conditions, and it develops strategies to mitigate adverse impacts such as heat stress and air pollution.
+Applications include the design of ventilation corridors, the use of green infrastructure, and the integration of climate analysis into urban planning.
+The field is increasingly interdisciplinary, linking atmospheric science with architecture, public health, and sustainability studies, and has become central to efforts to adapt cities to a warming climate.

 History

 Luke Howard is considered to have established urban climatology with his book The Climate of London, which contained continuous daily observations from 1801 to 1841 of wind direction, atmospheric pressure, maximum temperature, and rainfall.

 Urban climatology came about as a methodology for studying the results of industrialization and urbanization.
 Constructing cities changes the physical environment and alters energy, moisture, and motion regimes near the surface.
 Most of these alterations can be traced to causal factors such as air pollution; anthropogenic sources of heat; surface waterproofing; thermal properties of the surface materials; and morphology of the surface and its specific three-dimensional geometry—building spacing, height, orientation, vegetative layering, and the overall dimensions and geography of these elements.
 Other factors are relief, proximity to water bodies, size of the city, population density, and land-use distributions.